xiix0/scam/README.md

-You will experience a strong urge to do good; but it will pass.
+You will be recognized and honored as a community leader.